Pence was pressed over the Muslim ban

-When Trump first called for a “total and complete shutdown of Muslims entering the United States” back in December, Pence said the proposal was “offensive and unconstitutional.”
+The Indiana governor expressed differences with Trump before he joined the party’s ticket, including on the Muslim ban.
+When Trump called for a “total and complete shutdown of Muslims entering the United States” in December, Pence called the proposal “offensive and unconstitutional.”

 Trump moderated the proposal in the months that followed, and by July, after he was tapped as Trump’s veep, Pence said the refined policy to suspend immigration of Muslims from “terror states” was the “right call.”

 On Thursday, Pence said he and Trump “have been very, very clear about the issue of suspending immigration from countries that have been compromised by terrorism.”